Beyond Eggs – 8 Advantages of Deep Litter Housing for Chickens

 Ground level plants are the most susceptible to defoliation by poultry.

 Once they were settled in that shed, we opened the door and let them out to forage during the day.
-We were back to free range.
+After our adventures with mobile pens at our previous home, we were back to free range.

 That was not the case here, where the main plant life was grass and low, ground covering weeds.
 Ground level plants are the most susceptible to rapid defoliation by poultry.

-The chickens defoliated the areas available to them, de-mulched our new plantings faster than we could mulch them, and deposited lots of nutrient rich chicken manure in places where we could not make good use of it.
+The chickens defoliated the areas available to them, found ways through our fences and de-mulched our new plantings faster than we could mulch them, and deposited lots of chicken manure in places where we could not make good use of it.

 Managing chicken litter in the coop

-Another challenge we had at the new place was that on the concrete floor of the shed the flock was housed in, the chicken litter couldn’t break down as it could when the chickens were on an earth floor.
+Another challenge we had at the new place was that on the concrete floor of their shed, the chicken litter couldn’t break down as it could when the chickens were on an earth floor.